 Top 3 reasons to use B&W Filters

-- Improve Contrast between colors that reflect similar gray tones by separating them from other colors nearby.
+- Improve Contrast - create separation between nearby colors that reflect similar gray tones

-- Remove contrast killing haze by blocking blue, violet, and UV light from the scene which improves detail, and increase sharpness
+- Remove Haze - Block blue, violet, and/or UV light from the scene to improve detail and increase sharpness

 What B&W (Panchromatic) Film sees

-It may go without saying but panchromatic film does not see or record color the way our eyes and brain do.
-In fact B&W film sees all visible colors of light as similar tones of gray.
+Panchromatic film does not see or record color the way our eyes and brain do.
+In fact black and white film sees all visible colors of light as similar tones of gray.
 The only thing that separates those tones is the intensity of light being reflected off the surface of the subject; shadows and highlights.
-To put that in a real-world setting, just imagine a gray rainy day outside at the beach where the light is very flat; no bright highlights and no deep shadows.
+To put that into context, just imagine a gray rainy day outside at the beach where the light is very flat; no bright highlights and no deep shadows.
 The sand, water, clouds and horizon will render about the same low contrast gray tone.
 Black and White filters are used to separate those colors to improve contrast at the time the image is recorded.